 Accordingly, the NCHS created a series of recoded insurance variables.
 For these recoded insurance variables, such as HIMILITE, the data are back-edited, taking into account such factors as the proper classification of the verbatim names of insurance plans and responses to questions about why insurance coverage had stopped.
 The NCHS strongly advises analysts to use these recoded insurance variables as a more reliable source of information about the types of insurance coverage than is provided by respondents' original and unedited answers about their insurance type.

 In addition to HIMILITE, IPUMS NHIS contains the following recoded insurance variables: HIHSE (Covered by Indian Health Service: Recode); HIPRIVATEE (Covered by private health insurance: Recode); HICHIPE (Covered by Children's Health Insurance Program: Recode); HIMCAIDE (Covered by Medicaid: Recode); HIMCAREE (Covered by Medicare: Recode); HISTATEE (Covered by other state-sponsored health plan: Recode); and HIOTHGOVE (Covered by other government program: Recode); and HINOTCOVE (No coverage of any type: Recode).

 The basic meaning and universe for this variable are consistent over time.
 Comparability may, however, be limited by changes in the questions used to gather the information used for back-editing the data, and by changes in the back-editing procedures used by the NCHS.

-For example, beginning in 2018, NHIS added a new question targeting veterans who had not previously indicated their VA coverage.
-This addition was intended to address the undercount of VA healthcare previously observed in NHIS estimates, and NHIS incorporated the information gathered by this new question into the construction of HIMILITE.
-As a result, there may be an increase in the number of persons identified as covered by military health insurance starting in 2018, but this is likely due to a change in measurement rather than a "real" increase.
+Due to the changes in the construction of HIMILITE in 2018 outlined in the Description tab, there may be an increase in the number of persons identified as covered by military health insurance starting in 2018, but this is likely due to a change in measurement rather than a "real" increase.